risarora/system-design/AB-System Design Introduction Basics/System Design Introduction Basics.md

 #

-28. Designing a Notifications Service .mp4
+28. Designing a Notifications Service.mp4

 - Sends a 'message' in bulk to multiple clients
 - Should be scalable